bt-maps/livebooks/README.md

 # Livebooks

-This is a short interactive guide to asynchronous data processing in Elixir.
-It uses [Livebook][livebook] to show interactive Elixir snippets that you can run on your own machine.

 ## How Do I Use This?

 Using the badges below, you can import them to your computer and run and explore them there.
 My recommendation